Peter Frampton: Solo career

-Setbacks
+Setbacks and decline in popularity

 Frampton's following album, I'm in You (1977), contained the hit title single and went platinum, but fell well short of expectations compared to Frampton Comes Alive!.
 He starred, with the Bee Gees, in producer Robert Stigwood's poorly received film Sgt.
 Pepper's Lonely Hearts Club Band (1978).
 Frampton's career seemed to be falling as quickly as it had risen.
 He also played guitar on the title song of the 1978 film Grease, a song newly written for the film by Barry Gibb.

-Frampton suffered a near-fatal car accident in the Bahamas in 1978 that marked the end of his prolific period and the beginning of a long fallow period where he was less successful than previously.
-He returned to the studio in 1979 to record the album Where I Should Be.
+Frampton suffered a near-fatal car accident in the Bahamas in 1978 that marked the end of his prolific period and the beginning of a long period during which he was less successful.
+However, he returned to the studio in November 1978 to begin recording the album Where I Should Be.
 Among those contributing to the album were past band members Stanley Sheldon (bass), Bob Mayo (keyboards/guitar/vocals), and John Siomos (drums/vocals).
+Released in June 1979, the album was certified gold status by July.
+The single, "I Can't Stand It No More," reached No. 14 on the US chart.
+This was to be Frampton's last hit single.

-In 1980, his album Rise Up was released to promote his tour in Brazil, although he suffered another serious setback that year when all his guitars were thought destroyed in a cargo plane crash that killed four people.
+In 1980, Frampton's album Rise Up was released to promote his tour in Brazil, although he suffered another serious setback that year when all his guitars were thought destroyed in a cargo plane crash that killed four people.
 Among the instruments he lost was the black Les Paul Custom which he had named "Phenix" (pictured on the cover of Frampton Comes Alive) given to him by Mark Mariana and first used on the night of the recording of the Humble Pie live album Performance, and which he had used all through his early solo career.
-The guitar was recovered and returned to him in December 2011.
+As it turned out the guitar was saved from burning in the crash and sold to a musician; many years later it was recovered and returned to him, in December 2011.
 The album eventually turned into Breaking All the Rules, released the next year in 1981.
 These albums were the first he recorded almost completely live.
-In 1982, following the release of The Art of Control, Frampton tried unsuccessfully to split his ties with A&M Records; he, however, re-signed with the label in 2006 and released his Grammy Award–winning Fingerprints.
+In 1982, following the release of The Art of Control, Frampton tried unsuccessfully to split his ties with A&M Records; he re-signed with the label in 2006 and released his Grammy Award–winning Fingerprints.